Fiber: How Much Do You Need?

 7 Ways to Add More Fiber

-- Start your day with a whole-grain cereal that contains at least 5 grams of fiber.
+- Start your day with a whole-grain cereal that has at least 5 grams of fiber.
 Look at the list of ingredients to be sure the whole grain (such as whole wheat, whole rye, or whole oats) is first on the list.

 - Read labels and choose foods with at least a few grams of fiber per serving.
-A good source of fiber contains 2.5-4.9 grams of fiber per serving.
+A good source of fiber has 2.5-4.9 grams of fiber per serving.
 An excellent source has 5 grams or more per serving.

 - Use whole-grain breads with at least 2-3 grams of fiber per slice for sandwiches.

 - Choose whole fruit over juice.
 Whole fruit can have as much as twice the amount of fiber as a glass of juice.

 - Toss beans into your soups, stews, egg dishes, salads, chili, and Mexican dishes.
 Substitute beans for all of the meat in at least one vegetarian meal per week.

 - Experiment with international cuisines (such as Indian or Middle Eastern) that use whole grains and beans in main dishes.